Paula Ben-Gurion: Spouse of the prime minister

 On 14 May 1948, Paula witnessed her husband declaiming the Declaration of Israeli Independence at the Tel Aviv Museum, which resulted in the establishment of the State of Israel.
 David Ben-Gurion became the first prime minister of Israel, with Paula serving as the spouse of the prime minister from 1948 to 1953.
-From this point onward, she and her husband spent most of their time together.
+From this point onward, she and her husband sent each other less correspondence; Elizabeth Monroe supposed that they were likely spending more of their time together.
 In an interview with Mira Avrech, published in Yedioth Ahronoth, Paula spoke at length about her husband's personal and political life, giving anecdotes of his daily routine and habits, as well as the lead-up to the Declaration of Independence.
-During her first term as spouse of the prime minister, her outfits were designed by her friend Lola Beer Ebner, who also designed outfits for First Lady Vera Weizmann and other women in Israeli high society.
+As spouse of the prime minister during her husband's first term, her outfits were designed by her friend Lola Beer Ebner, who also designed outfits for First Lady Vera Weizmann and other women in Israeli high society.
 Paula's presence at fashion shows, at a time of economic crisis when basic necessities were being rationed, drew criticism from journalists and the wider public.

 She continued taking care of her husband by ensuring he ate, slept and dressed well.
 She frequently turned away people visiting her husband, including people she thought might exhaust him and those who she did not like.
 In biographies about her husband, Paula has frequently been depicted as an "angry gatekeeper" who "bark[ed]" at visitors, and contrasted with descriptions of her husband's warmth.
-She often interrupted meetings to bring her husband a drink.
+She once interrupted a meeting to bring her husband a drink.
 When Isaiah Berlin met the Ben-Gurions in Tel Aviv in 1950, he recalled Paula rejecting her husband's offer to serve their guest a coffee or an orange juice, saying "water would be much easier"; Berlin accepted the water.
 She would openly confront her husband whenever she thought he was wrong about something.
 At a speech her husband gave at Lod Airport, when he complained that many young Jews did not go on aliyah and only donated their money, Paula interjected "that's important too, isn't it?"